procore/sift/README.md

 This will allow users to pass `?filters[title]=foo` and get the `Post`s with the title `foo`.

-Filterable will also handle rendering errors using the standard rails errors structure.
+Chemex will also handle rendering errors using the standard rails errors structure.
 You can add this to your controller by adding,

 ```ruby
 before_action :render_filter_errors, unless: :filters_valid?